-Maintenance includes all actions necessary for retaining an asset as near as practicable to an appropriate service condition including regular ongoing day-to-day work necessary to keep assets operating. e.g. road patching but excluding rehabilitation or renewal.
+Maintenance includes all actions necessary for retaining an asset as near as practicable to an appropriate service condition including regular ongoing day-to-day work necessary to keep assets operating.

-Over time, minor faults can occur within the road network.
-Council addresses the repairs and maintenance of these faults (i.e. pothole repairs and crack sealing) based on defined intervention levels and response times.
+Over time, minor faults can occur within the drainage network.
+Council addresses the repairs and maintenance of these faults (i.e. repairs and lining) on the basis of defined intervention levels and response times.
 The intervention level defines the condition, state or risk level associated with an asset, i.e. the point in time at which the asset is considered to be below an acceptable level of service.
 Maintenance is scheduled as soon as the asset reaches this point.